dainemawer/html5-starterkit/README.md

 ### 🤷‍♂️ Unopinionated
 ---
-`Santize.css` is used as an alternative to `Normalize.css`.
+`santize.css` is used as an alternative to `normalize.css`.
 I wanted to be as unopinionated as possible, so I've left most of the decisions about scripts and css files, up to you.
 I've made provisions for simple site layout, as well as if you were planning on using this within a React context.